March Madness 2019 Bracket: Early Projections for Top Four Seeds

 The only blemishes on Virginia's resume are two losses to Duke, which might come into play if the Blue Devils beat the Cavaliers for the ACC tournament title.

-Outside of the defeats to Duke, Virginia's looked like a team on a mission ready to prove to everyone it is more than capable of winning the Big Dance after the humiliating loss to UMBC in the first round a year ago.
+Outside of the defeats to Duke, Virginia has looked like a team on a mission ready to prove to everyone it is more than capable of winning the Big Dance after the humiliating loss to UMBC in the first round a year ago.

 Tony Bennett's team is one of the best equipped teams to win the NCAA tournament, as it carries plenty of experience and an impressive defense into the field of 68.